 I bet you’re no stranger to power struggles in your home.
 If so, you’ve come to the right place.
 Here are some tried and true responses for when your child doesn’t want to do what you say.

 Recently things started to get out of hand with my 3-year-old.
-It seemed like every day was Opposite Day.
+You see, it seemed like every day was Opposite Day.

-I wanted him to eat breakfast, he wanted to play.
+I wanted him to eat breakfast, but he wanted to play.

-I wanted him to go to bed, he wanted to stay up.
+And, I wanted him to go to bed, but he wanted to stay up.

 I wanted him to pee in the potty, he wanted to pee on a bush.

 I’m okay with him peeing on a bush… no thanks, he’ll pee in his undies.

 I knew something was going on with this defiant behavior.
 After that, he’d started feeling tender about every single thing, so I kept digging around to see which of his needs weren’t being met.